 Myth: “Everyone has their secret cure, I’ll just trust that.”

 Reality: Aunt Mary’s pickle juice, your buddy’s “prairie oyster” raw egg cocktail, picklebacks, burnt toast, you name it—folklore cures abound.
 The truth is, no single food or drink can instantly cure a hangover.
 Some of these remedies have elements of truth (pickle juice has electrolytes; raw eggs contain cysteine; burnt toast… well, charcoal can absorb toxins but burnt toast isn’t an actual activated charcoal supplement).
-If any “secret cure” was truly effective for everyone, we’d all know about it!
-By all means, try what works for you (within a safe reason), but approach wild claims with skepticism.
-The real results come from the boring stuff: hydration, rest, and replenishment.
-Not as exciting as a magic bullet, but it’s the honest answer.

 In short, be wary of hangover “hacks” that sound too good to be true.
 The cures that do work are often simple and unglamorous.
 And remember, the goal isn’t just to feel better—it’s to help your body recover.
 That leads us to an important truth: the best way to “cure” a hangover is not to get one in the first place!